 - Has 720p resolution

-- Has an easy to use built-in DVD player
+- It has an easy-to-use built-in DVD player

-- Has a voice function for information guide and TV function
+- It has a voice function for an information guide and a TV function

 - It is lightweight